 What does this mean for our Veteran clients?
 Military service often exposes service members to a wide range of chemicals and other hazardous materials, which can trigger hyper- or hypothyroidism.
 Additionally, military service may cause separate conditions which can cause complications or further aggravate a thyroid condition.
 In this case, hypothyroidism or hyperthyroidism may be seen by the VA as secondary conditions.

-While the connection between thyroid problems and a service-related disability is not always present, it does provide a basis for talking to your doctor about the possibility that a connection is present.
-You can get an opinion from your doctor or another medical professional to determine whether your thyroid condition may have been caused by military service or aggravated by a service-connected condition.
+You can get an opinion from your doctor or another medical professional to determine whether your thyroid condition may have been caused by military service or caused or aggravated by a service-connected condition.
 Each person’s situation is different, and your doctor or medical professional is best suited to determine whether your condition is related to your time in the military.

 Veterans who are suffering from illnesses related to service are entitled to disability compensation.
 If you are a Veteran and have thyroid problems caused or exacerbated by your time in the military, you deserve the proper compensation.
-If the VA does not recognize the connection between your thyroid problems and your military service, we can help.
+If the VA does not recognize the connection between your thyroid problems and your military service, or if they rate it too low, we can help.

 Berry Law helps fellow Veterans get the disability benefits they deserve.
 Founded by Vietnam Veteran John S. Berry, Sr., the firm has been committed to helping Veterans in their fight for disability benefits for over 20 years.
 The firm now includes attorneys from the Army, Navy, Air Force, and Marine Corps dedicated to getting their brothers and sisters in service the correct disability rating.